praveek/launch.en/help/extension-reference/web/adobe-media-analytics-3x-for-audio-and-video-extension/overview.md

 ### Using from a webpage/JS-app

 The MA extension exports the Media APIs in the global window object by enabling the "Export APIs to Window Object" setting in the [!UICONTROL Configuration] page.
 It exports the APIs under the configured variable name.
-For example, if the variable name is configured to be `ADB` then Media APIs can be accessed by `window.ADB.Media`.
+For example, if the variable name is configured to be `ADB`, then Media APIs can be accessed by `window.ADB.Media`.

+>[!IMPORTANT]
+>
->[!IMPORTANT]  The MA extension exports the APIs only when `window["CONFIGURED_VARIABLE_NAME"]` is undefined and does not override existing variables.
+>The MA extension exports the APIs only when `window["CONFIGURED_VARIABLE_NAME"]` is undefined and does not override existing variables.

 1. **Media APIs:**&nbsp;`window["CONFIGURED_VARIABLE_NAME"].Media`